 However, these figures can be deceptive as most expats will find themselves in the larger cities or the more popular areas of the country where rents may be double or triple the national average for a desirable property.

-Indeed, figures from Transferwise show the average monthly cost of renting a one-bedroom apartment in the city center in Geneva is CHF 3,003 – while a family home comes in at CHF 5,832.
+Indeed, figures from Wise show the average monthly cost of renting a one-bedroom apartment in the city center in Geneva is CHF 3,003 – while a family home comes in at CHF 5,832.
 In Bern, prices are considerably lower, at CHF 1,214 and CHF 2,363 respectively.

 A detached house in a similar area will be more expensive than an apartment, but as Switzerland tends to have multifamily housing in towns and even village centers, houses are often a similar price per square meter – you will pay with a longer commute instead.